 - Seek help: Aside from having somebody close to you act as your accountability partner, there are numerous online addiction institutes that will guide you through the process of kicking the habit.
 Many of these institutions are free and will begin to help you as soon as you sign up.
 Some examples of institutions like this are Gamblers Anonymous, ADT Healthcare, and the National Council on Problem Gambling.

 - Use gambling restrictors: While this may not apply to physical life and is mainly applicable to online lottery websites, there are plenty of sites that make use of gambling restrictors.
 These restrictors allow you to set limits that, when reached, disable your ability to purchase more tickets.

 The most important thing when it comes to realising that you have a lottery addiction is not to be embarrassed.
-There are countless people all over the world that suffer from addictions to playing the lottery, and it is not something that should ever be ridiculed or passed over.
+Though some people think that lottery addictions are nothing but lottery myths, countless people all over the world suffer from addictions to playing the lottery, so it is not something that should ever be ridiculed or passed over.
 If you really feel that you or somebody you know is suffering from a lottery addiction, seek help.
 Once you have chosen to receive support, make sure that you follow the steps that your aid sets out for you to follow.

 Another important thing is not to beat yourself up (although your aid will probably also tell you this).
 While being helped through your addiction, there is a chance you will still purchase a lottery ticket.
 This does not inherently make you a bad person (unless you sold your child’s kitten to afford the ticket).
 It just means that you need to get more serious about your recovery and will, hopefully one day, be able to kick the habit altogether.